biqqles/dataclassy/README.md

 - `@dataclass` does not need to be applied to every subclass - its behaviour and options are inherited
 - Unlike dataclasses, fields with defaults do not need to follow those without them.
 This is particularly useful when working with subclasses, which is almost impossible with dataclasses
-- dataclassy adds a `DataClass` type annotation to represent variables that should be data class instances
+- dataclassy adds a `DataClass` type annotation to represent variables that should be generic data class instances
 - dataclassy has the `is_dataclass_instance` suggested as a [recipe](https://docs.python.org/3/library/dataclasses.html#dataclasses.is_dataclass) for dataclasses built-in
 - The generated comparison methods (when `order=True`) are compatible with supertypes and subtypes of the class.
 This means that heterogeneous collections of instances with the same superclass can be sorted

+It is also worth noting that internally, dataclasses and dataclassy work in different ways.
+You can think of dataclassy as _turning your class into a different type of thing_ (indeed, it uses a metaclass) and dataclasses as _adding things to your class_ (it does not).

 ### Examples